ZakiOmer22/pro_c_uo_1/README.md

 }
 ```

-In this session assignment, the user first enters a base number and a power number, and the program calculates the power of the base number raised to the power number.
-The program then asks for 10 numbers and determines whether each one is odd or even.
+This assignment covers raising a base number to a power, and then prompts the user for 10 numbers to check whether each number is odd or even.

 ---